YTlabNTU/ytlabntu.github.io/_pages/team/_posts/2023-10-01-chung-kang.md

  - National Taiwan University, BS in Forestry (2021)
 ---

-Passionate about basketball and girls.
+Passionate about basketball and girls (especially aunties).